ampproject/cdn-configuration/README.md

 ## Overview

-This README contains instructions for the releases on-duty engineer.
-To learn more about AMP releases, please see release documation at https://github.com/ampproject/amphtml/tree/main/docs.

-## About this repo

-This repo stores the AMP versions that are being served by AMP CDNs in `configs/versions.json`.
+https://github.com/ampproject/cdn-configuration stores the AMP versions that are being served by AMP CDNs in `configs/versions.json`.
 It also hosts the deployment and patching workflows for the release on-duty engineer.

 These workflows replace the actions on the internal release dashboard.
 It does not, however, replace the error monitoring systems.
 Please check the internal doc for links to monitor errors and performance.

+This README contains instructions for the releases on-duty engineer.
+To learn more about AMP releases, please see release documation at https://github.com/ampproject/amphtml/tree/main/docs.

 ## Deploying and promoting a release